RedisLabs/redislabs-docs/content/rc/cloud-integrations/aws-marketplace/aws-bedrock.md

 - An [AWS S3 Bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/creating-buckets-s3.html) with text data that you want to use to train your models.

-- Two [AWS IAM Roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html): One with the permissions to create and use a Bedrock knowledge base, and one with the permissions to create an Bedrock agent.
+- Two [AWS IAM Roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html): One with permissions for the Bedrock knowledge base, and one with permissions for create a Bedrock agent.

 ## Set up Redis for Bedrock